HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 Only authorized users can view, edit, and delete the comments ([user access permission](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authorization/controlling_access/managing_users_groups/) to the library the comments are stored in).

-The actions available for a user are dependent on their role:
+The actions available for a user depend on their role:

 - The **User** role or higher is required to see the comments.
 - The **Contributor** role or higher is required to create comments.